RedwoodJS 4

 00:23:06 - Nick Taylor

-It's the first time I'm doing actually my Pairing View with three people.
-So let's see what happens.
+It's the first time I'm actually doing my Pairing View with three people, so let's see what happens.
 Okay.
 It looks okay.
-I tested this all with my myself replicated three times, but anyways.
-Cool.
-Cool.
+I tested this all with myself replicated three times, but anyways.
+Cool, cool.
 All right, so we're just in Pairing View.
 Oh, I should get out of here.
-I was working on some remix stuff for work, so I'll just close this and I guess I dropped a link to Redwood.
+I was working on some Remix stuff for work, so I'll just close this.
+And I guess I dropped a link to Redwood.
 I'll drop it again.
 So if folks want to get started, check out the docs there.
-But to get started, I met because it's been a while because I work on a bunch of frameworks at work.
-What's the command to bootstrap it?
-Is it MPX or NPM Init for Redwood?
+But to get started, because it's been a while and I work on a bunch of frameworks at work, what's the command to bootstrap it?
+Is it npx or npm init for Redwood?
 I can't remember.

 00:23:50 - Dom Saadi

-We use Yarn, so it'd be Yarn Redwood app, I think all dashes and then the name of it.
-Or you're right.
-Yeah.
-Create and then Redwood Dash app.
+We use Yarn, so it'd be yarn create redwood-app, I think, all dashes, and then the name of it.
+Or, you're right, yeah, create and then redwood-app.

 00:23:59 - Nick Taylor